 Clearly, Ellison has a problem.
 And hopefully, the next advice he gets from the man upstairs is to put the blunt out, not pressed against his bedding.

-Topics: Kevin Ellison
+Tags: Kevin Ellison